Sophie Dahl is the bestselling author of four books for adults, and three for children, and the writer of two BBC 2 prime-time shows.

 Her debut, an illustrated novella called The Man With The Dancing Eyes, was published by Bloomsbury in 2003.
 This was followed by a novel, Playing With The Grown-Ups, in 2007.

-Sophie was a contributing editor at British Vogue for ten years, and has written non-fiction essays for US Vogue, The New York Times, The Guardian and The Sunday Times.
+Sophie has written non- fiction essays for US Vogue, Vogue, The New York Times, The Guardian and The Sunday Times.
 She has judged the Women’s Prize for Fiction and Vogue’s Young Talent Contest.
-Sophie is a monthly columnist and contributing editor at House & Garden magazine.
-She is also an ambassador at Place2Be, a charity who provide mental health support and advocacy in schools across the UK.
+She is a contributing editor and columnist at House and Garden magazine.
+Sophie is also an ambassador at Place2Be, a charity who provide mental health support and advocacy in schools across the UK.

 She lives in the country with her husband and two daughters, rescue dog, cats and tortoise.
 When she was five she won an award for being her swimming class’s, “Most enthusiastic swimmer”.